Samhain brings the darker half of the year

 Many people will ask “what is Samhain?”, “is it Halloween?”, “Is Samhain celebrated down in the Southern Hemisphere?”.
-Let’s dive in to what it’s all about and how it works down in the south.
+Let’s dive in to what it’s all about and how it works down in the southern hemisphere.

 A three day celebration of death and rebirth, Samhain is a time of endings, reflection of mortality, and releasing that which no longer serves in the mundane world.
-It’s a time of new beginnings and setting our intentions to focus in a refreshed and renewed destiny.
+It’s a time of rest, releasing, honouring those that have passed and setting our intentions to focus in a refreshed and renewed destiny.

 During the season of Samhain, the veil between the world of the dead and the living is at its thinnest.
 Meaning, communication between worlds comes a lot easier.
 However, remember to always use protection magic before, and banishing magic after as you don’t want any entities hanging around.

 Now, you maybe still wondering is Samhain is Halloween and the answer is… yes, and no (I’ll talk about Halloween later on).
 Unfortunately those of us here in the Southern Hemisphere tend to get a little confused, even more so when we have children.
-Australians use the traditional date for Halloween and those dates do not coincide with the seasons.
+Australian pagan festivals like Samhain use the traditional date of Halloween (Christian Festival) and those dates do not coincide with the seasons down here.
 Going Trick or Treating isn’t as spooky during October for the kids due to the sun not setting till 9.30pm.
 Yet, getting them to dress up and go door knocking for candy in April is just unheard of and confusing for the kids.

 Because of the traditional dates and the difference in seasons, some witches will celebrate both.
-Samhain being for what it is, spiritual and apart of their craft and Halloween as a commercial holiday for kids and trick or treating.
+Samhain being for what it is, spiritual and apart of their craft and Halloween (Christian) as a commercial holiday for kids and trick or treating.
 And there is absolutely nothing wrong with that, never let another tell you otherwise.

 So when is it?